therealtrex/GDIMacGyver/content/Lab3_firehose/index.en.md

-# Lab 2: Streaming AWS CloudTrail logs to Splunk using Amazon Data Firehose (PUSH)
+# Streaming AWS CloudTrail logs to Splunk using Amazon Data Firehose (PUSH)
 This lab will take you through setting up CloudTrail trail to stream logs to S3 and CloudWatch.
 Then using a CloudWatch subscription filter we will PUSH logs to Splunk using Amazon Data Firehose.

 This lab will go through the following: